DanielPickens/KubeSheet/README.md

 It will initialize the “kubewrap” project with cobra the library.

-# install minikube
+# Set up minikube

-So to recall the flow main.go -> root.go
-At this point, you could test it by executing below commands inside kubewrap folder.
-Note Minikube must be installed as it'll need to check for default server to connect to in process.
+ Execute below commands inside kubewrap folder.
+Minikube must be installed as it'll need to check for default server to connect to.
 ```
  go install

  kubewrap

 ```

 kubewrap is a root command and dig is a sub command to that